 Information on Customs' development programme

 The world is changing and Finnish Customs is being renewed.
 Presently, Customs is going through the biggest development programme in its history, the Customs digital programme 2015-2020.
-We have gone forward at great speed and have already passed the halfway mark.

 The work we do at Customs is very traditional and appreciated.
 We protect society and we enable smooth foreign trade.
 The strong growth of online trading and the globalisation make sure that our services and control tasks are needed in the future as well.